Benjamin Franklin

 Airplane cabins are notorious for their dry air, which can lead to dehydration.
 Dehydration weakens your immune system, making it easier for germs to take hold.
 Dr. Greenspan recommends drinking plenty of water throughout your journey.
 “Water helps keep your mucous membranes moist, which is crucial for trapping and flushing out any foreign invaders like viruses,” he explains.

 It is best to avoid alcohol and caffeine, though that is often easier said than done, as they can dehydrate you.
 Instead, opt for water or electrolyte drinks to stay properly hydrated.
-Carrying an empty bottle through security and filling it once you’re past the checkpoint is an easy way to make sure you always have access to water during your flight.
-Do not count on the flight attendants to bring you water; if there is turbulence, they may not be able to provide service.
+Carrying an empty bottle through security and refilling it after you’re past the checkpoint is an easy way to ensure you always have access to water during your flight.
+Please do not rely on flight attendants to bring you water; during turbulence, they may not be able to provide service.

 10. Get Rest and Manage Stress

-Traveling during the holidays or winter season can be stressful, with tight schedules, unfamiliar airports, and sometimes unpredictable weather.
+Traveling during the holidays or winter can be stressful due to tight schedules, unfamiliar airports, and unpredictable weather.
 Stress can compromise your immune system, making it harder for your body to fight off illness.
 Dr. Greenspan suggests, “Make sure to prioritize rest during your travels.
 A well-rested body has a stronger immune response.”

 Try to get at least 7-8 hours of sleep the night before traveling.
 To manage anxiety, use stress-relieving techniques like deep breathing, listening to music, or watching a movie.